 - ⅓ cup shallot, chopped small

-- 2 Tbsp fish sauce, some brands are saltier than others, adjust as needed towards the end with more if necessary
+- 2 tablespoons fish sauce.
+Some brands are saltier than others.
+Adjust as needed towards the end with more, if necessary

 - ½ cup palm sugar, roughly shaved to thin layers

-- 1-3 tablespoon ground chili flakes (I used 1 ½ Tbsp) the more you add the spicier it is!
+- 1-3 tablespoons ground chili flakes.
+(I used 1 ½ tablespoon) the more you add, the spicier it is!

 - 3-5 fresh Thai chilis, chopped into small pieces (Completely optional)